Audley End railway station: History

 The station was opened in 1845 by the Eastern Counties Railway, which was absorbed into the Great Eastern Railway, and became part of the London and North Eastern Railway during the grouping of 1923.
 The station passed on to the Eastern Region of British Railways on nationalisation in 1948.

+From 1865 the station also served as a junction with the branch line to Saffron Walden that began here and extended as far as Bartlow station where it met the Stour Valley Railway, but was closed in 1964.
+There used to be a platform at the eastern end of the station (52.0043°N 0.2077°E) for terminating trains to and from Saffron Walden.

 The station was served by Network SouthEast when BR sectorisation was introduced in the 1980s, until it was privatised.

 Audley End station's name was changed on signs to Audley End for Saffron Walden in 2012.
 Sir Alan Haselhurst, MP for Saffron Walden, unveiled the re-branded signs on Friday 25 May.